Edmund Muskie: Death and funeral

 Muskie died at 4:06 AM EST on the morning of March 26, 1996, at the Georgetown University Medical Center in Washington, D.C., after seeking treatment for bouts of congestive heart failure.
 He died two days shy of his 82nd birthday.
 Eight days prior he had undergone a carotid endarterectomy in the right side of his neck.
 His assistant reported that he had suffered a myocardial infarction.
 Some historians believe that his blood clots were brought on from frequent flights to Cambodia; he had been asked to assist in stabilizing its government on behalf of President Bill Clinton.

 Due to his service in the United States Naval Reserve during World War II, he was eligible to be buried at Arlington National Cemetery in Arlington County, Virginia.
 His ultimate rank of lieutenant had him placed in Section 25 of the cemetery.
 Although he died on March 26, his grave stone initially noted that he died on the 25th.
 His wife, Jane, died on December 25, 2004, at age 77, due to health complications brought on by Alzheimer's disease.
 She is buried next to Muskie and his grave stone is corrected to read "March 26, 1996".

 Muskie was memorialized in Washington D.C.; Lewiston, Maine; and Bethesda, Maryland.
 At his Washington memorial, he was paid tribute to by a variety of U.S. senators and House representatives.
 His alma mater—Bates College—held a memorial presided over by its president, Donald Harward.
 On March 30, 1996, a publicly broadcast, Roman Catholic funeral was held in Bethesda at the Church of the Little Flower.
-He was eulogized by U.S. president Jimmy Carter; U.S. Senator, George J. Mitchell; 20th United States Ambassador to the United Nations and future U.S. Secretary of State Madeleine Albright; a political aide, Leon G. Billings; and one of Muskie's sons, Stephen.
+He was eulogized by former U.S. president Jimmy Carter; Muskie's successor in the U.S. Senate, George J. Mitchell; 20th U.S. Ambassador to the United Nations and future U.S. Secretary of State Madeleine Albright; a political aide, Leon G. Billings; and one of Muskie's children, Stephen.